obluda3/Strikers2013-Tools/tutorial.md

 The files in the game are compressed with an LZ/RLE based compression, "Shade Lz" in Kuriimu.
 In most cases it's the regular one, but the files in dat.bin are compressed with the headerless version.

-You can use [Scarlet](https://cdn.discordapp.com/attachments/697476778989584405/755511582833901578/Scarlet_Update.rar) (with a custom build that i'll describe later) or Kuriimu2 to decompress them all at once.

-Don't forget to compress files before importing them.
+You can let the tool automatically compress files by adding `.dec` at the end of their filenames.

 # Text